binnes/moreNodeRedWorkshop/en/part5/DEPENDENCIES.md

   replace **binnes** with your docker username.
 Here you see we are asking to build an image for 3 different architectures.
 AMD/Intel 64 bit, ARM 64bit and ARM 32bit v7 (Raspberry Pi 3/4).
 You can also add additional architectures, such as **linux/s390x** to add support for IBM Z systems or **linux/ppc64le** for IBM POWER systems
 10. Inspect the image using command
   `docker buildx imagetools inspect docker.io/binnes/node-red-docker-sample:latest`
-11. Stop your local Node-RED using Ctrl-C then run the container using command :
+11. Stop your local Node-RED using **Ctrl-C** in the command line window you started Node-RED in,  then run the container using command :
   `docker run -dit -p 1880:1880 binnes/node-red-docker-sample:latest`
 12. Test your container.
     - You will not be able to launch at the Editor on the base URL, as this has been modified in the sample project settings.js file.
-The editor can be launched at **/admin**.
+The editor can be launched at [**/admin**](http://localhost:1880/admin).
 In a production Node-RED container you should not be able to alter the application, so the editor needs to be disabled.
 This can be achieved by setting the .
 Details of the Node-RED configuration options can be found in the [Node-RED documentation](https://nodered.org/docs/user-guide/runtime/configuration).
     - You should be able to access the [/hello](http://localhost:1880/hello) endpoint
 13. If you have a Raspberry Pi or other ARM 32-bit or ARM 64-bit system you can also test that the ARM containers also work.